warmfusion/puppet-fluentd/README.md

       }
     }

+### Install a Required Plugin

+> WARNING: Plugin configuration is not complete.
+Do not attempt to use this yet

+Install your fluentd plugin.
+(Check [here](http://fluentd.org/plugin/) for the right plugin name.)

+You can choose from a file or gem based installation.

+    include ::fluentd

+    fluentd::plugin { 'elasticsearch':
+      plugin_type => 'gem',
+      plugin_name => 'fluent-plugin-elasticsearch',
+    }

 ## TODO

- [ ] - Plugin management
+* [ ] - Plugin management
- [ ] - Remove MASSIVE duplication of effort between source and match config - its basically the same thing twice
+* [ ] - Remove  duplication of effort between source, match and filter config - its basically the same thing twice

 ## Development